Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Chatbots evaluation

 The assessment of chatbot performance in NER involves two distinct methodologies.

 The initial approach, which is called Entity-Specific Prompting (ESP), was chosen based on a careful evaluation of the various experimental results.
 It was evident from these experiments that attempting to extract all required entities from a single tweet using a single question yielded significant misrecognition, rendering the approach impractical.
 Consequently, we decided on a more precise strategy involving the creation of specific prompts for each entity within each tweet.
 After sending several prompt requests for each entity to the chatbots, we found that the organization names and product version entities were the most extractable by chatbots.
 The revised approach focuses on two specific entities: organization names (B-ORG) and product versions (B-VER).
 We selected these entities for extraction by interacting with ChatGPT-3.5-turbo, ChatGPT-4, GPT4all, and Dolly models.
-Since only 11074 out of the total 31281 questions in the dataset were tagged with NER labels, we limited our scope to the initial 2550.
+Since only 11074 out of 31281 questions in the dataset had been tagged with NER labels, we limited our analysis for the NER task to these 11074 tweets.
 In our experiment, we employed various prompts to choose the proper one; ultimately, we selected the following prompts to identify the organization name and product version:

 \begin{itemize} \item{\textit{Find the name of organizations in the following sentence: `threatmeter dos microsoft internet explorer 9 mshtml cdisp node::insert sibling node use-after-free ms13-0'.
-Give the shortest answer, and only use sentence segments in your response.}}

-\item{\textit{Find only product version numbers without any product, vulnerability, and company names in the following sentence: `threatmeter dos microsoft internet explorer 9 mshtml cdisp node::insert sibling node use-after-free ms13-0'.
+Give the shortest answer, and only use sentence segments in your response.}} \item{\textit{Find only product version numbers without any product, vulnerability, and company names in the following sentence: `threatmeter dos microsoft internet explorer 9 mshtml cdisp node::insert sibling node use-after-free ms13-0'.
 Give the shortest answer, and only use sentence segments in your response.}} \end{itemize}